MswTester/yosephmod/README.md

 ## 🏗️ Understanding System Architecture

 ### 📋 Overall Structure Overview
-YSSM operates through **3 independent parts** communicating with each other:
+YosephMod operates through **3 independent parts** communicating with each other:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐